JanSharp/VRCEditorTools/README.md

 - Generate Basic Culling LODs to quickly generate LOD Groups for selected objects simply culling all renderers at 4%
 - Copy/Paste Cull Percentage in the context menu for LOD Groups to quickly modify culling distances for multiple basic culling LOD Groups
 - References Window to see which components and game objects are referenced by other components, as well as seeing what references are crossing the boundry of inside and outside a tree of game objects in either direction
+- WIP Tools Window, tool which may be useful however they may not be in their final state or location, or they aren't the best quality wise
+  - Find instances of a given prefab in the scene
+  - Find materials using a given texture
+- Context menu item when right clicking objects in the hierarchy to move previously selected objects into the right clicked object as children